The official average UK salary for full-time employees is currently £39,039 a year.

 While figures for the average UK salary exist, it needs to be remembered that interpreting them is a little tricky right now.

-This comes in slightly higher in London with the average London salaries knocking up around the £37,000 mark.
+This puts the average London salary around the £49,692 mark.

 Now, before you get too carried away with either of those reactions, it’s worth remembering that many factors can impact that average.